pikooli/nextjs-boiletplate/README.md

 This is my boiletplate of nextjs with typescript for futur project.

-It have tailwind, session cookie, i18n, fontawersome, Prisma, bcryptjs, joi, moment, sass.
+It have tailwind, session cookie, i18n, fontawersome, Prisma, bcryptjs, yup, moment, sass.

 ## Getting Started